Create Your Garden

 Interplanting different crops greatly maximizes space and improves productivity in small gardens.

-Not only can companion planting helps your plants to grow better, but it also makes the vegetable garden more attractive thanks to the addition of colorful flowers that help or hinder nearby vegetables.
+Some crops help fix nitrogen from the atmosphere and reduce fertilizer needs.
+Similarly, planting plants with different root structures together can aerate the soil and allow plants to pull nutrients from different parts of the soil.
+Not only can companion planting help your plants to grow better, but it also makes the vegetable garden more attractive thanks to the addition of colorful flowers that help or hinder nearby vegetables.
 Companion planting combines beauty and purpose to create an enjoyable, healthy environment.

 Best Companion Plants for Rosemary